-Matthew Schweitzer is the founding editor of the Post-War Watch.
+Matthew Schweitzer is the founder and editor of the Post-War Watch.

 Tim Arango is the Baghdad bureau chief for The New York Times.
 He was interviewed for the P-WW about his seven-year experience reporting on Iraq.